isaiaspavon/ugahacks-frontend/README.md

 ## Features

-Facial Emotion Detection: Uses Luxand to analyze expressions from an image and give a overall "mood"
+Facial Emotion Detection: Uses Luxand to analyze expressions from an image and give a overall "mood".

 Mood-Based Playlist Generation: Matches detected emotions with appropriate songs and displays in a grid structure